Khlaed152/shuffle-questions/README.md

 ## Description

 * you can design exams by the **switch random** to questions and answers.
-* you must write elements html and import file css, js.
+* you must type elements html and import file css, js.
 * you can create a competition in programming scope, tests intelligence or registration fees in any site.

 ![](https://s25.postimg.org/fwygh51tb/shuffle.jpg)